loreanvictor/tmplr/README.md

       - readme:
           path: ./README.md
 ```

 <br/>

 > 👉 Recipe arguments are evaluated lazily.
-For example, if a prompt is passed as an argument, the user will be prompted the first time you
+If a prompt is passed as an argument, the user will be prompted the first time the argument is accessed, not when the recipe is called.
-> access that argument.

 <br/>

 ## Recipe Syntax

-Template recipes are composed of _commands_ and _expressions_. _Commands_ instruct actions that are to be taken (i.e. read a value, update a file, etc), and _expressions_ calculate string values used by commands.
-A template recipe descirbes a single command, which can itself be composed of multiple other
+Recipes are composed of [_commands_](#commands) and [_expressions_](#expressions). _Commands_ instruct actions (i.e. read a value, update a file, etc), and _expressions_ calculate string values, to be used by commands.
+A recipe descirbes a single command, which can itself be composed of multiple other
 steps:

 <br/>